OneAppExchange/levelup/sessions/session-04.md

 # Session 4

 Now lets introduce Component Life cycle Hooks.
+And see how @track decorator works.

 Web components has the posibility to create callbacks on some life cycle events.
 The web component hooks are:
 * **connectedCallback**: Invoked each time the custom element is appended into a document-connected element.
 This will happen each time the node is moved, and may happen before the element's contents have been fully parsed.